0xrocky/giogu-db/README.md

-# database_prj
+# Giogu

-Project of the database for the exam of Databases course
+Project of the Databases course, with the use of PostgreSQL, PL/pgSQL and PHP.